dev-nicolaos/personal-site/src/content/thoughts/testimony.md

 This message appealed to me as a child.
 I knew I wasn't perfect and I knew I wanted to go to heaven when I died.
 So sometime between the ages of 4 and 6 I told my parents that I wanted to accept Jesus as my savior.
 They helped me pray to God and I told him that I believed and accepted all this and that I wanted to follow him forever.

 While my belief was sincere, my understanding was small.
 As I grew up I learned that faith wasn't just about going to heaven, it was supposed to be something that actually affected my daily life.
 But my faith had little impact on my behavior outside of church.
-I was very self centered and I argued with my siblings and disobeyed my parents.
+I was very self-centered and I argued with my siblings and disobeyed my parents.
 Afterwards I'd feel guilty about it.
 I knew God wanted me to love others and respect my parents, and that I wasn't honoring him with my behavior.
 I couldn't shake the feeling that I wasn't very good at being a Christian.

 Sometimes during church events, a speaker would invite the audience to rededicate their life to Christ.
 I always took the opportunity to do it, thinking that this time I would "do it right" and stop messing up so much.
 But nothing really changed; the cycle of selfishness, guilt, and re-dedication continued.